-4.4 Dynamic Implicit Objects
+D. Dynamic Implicit Objects

-A dynamic implicit object changes its form over time and is challenging to render.
-The rayskip algorithm ray traces dynamic implicits by exploiting the temporal and spatial coherence of ray-implicit intersections [37].
-Knoll et al. render dynamic implicits as 4D implicits in an (x, y, z, t)-space [16].
-Our scheme ray traces the surface independently in each frame without any precomputations or subdivisions.
+A dynamic implicit object changes its form over time and are challenging to render.
+The rayskip algorithm ray-traces dynamic implicits by exploiting the temporal and spatial coherence of rayimplicit intersections [37].
+Knoll et al. render dynamic implicits as 4D implicits in an (x, y, z, t) space [16].
+Our scheme ray-traces the surface independently in each frame without any precomputations or subdivisions.
 Thus, the equation can change each frame without affecting the performance in any way.
-Temporal coherence can be used but the additional bookkeeping slows down the process in practice on the GPUs.
-Fig. 8 shows a few views a Blinn's Blobby with 75 blobbies and a twisting superquadric.
+Temporal coherence can be used but the additional book-keeping slows down the process in practice on the GPUs.
+Figure 8 shows a few views a Blinn's Blobby with 75 blobbies and a twisting superquadric.
 The topology of the blobby changes from each being independent spheres to a single fused object as seen in the video.
-We render the blobby at a frame rate of 35 fps or more and the superquadric at over 900 fps.
+We render the blobby at a framerate of 35 fps or more and the superquadric at over 900 fps.